A selection of reviews and heart warming letters:

 Oh Nancy! little did you know what lay ahead.

-Three editions later of Beloved African later - the first published in South Africa in 2000, the second in Australia in 2003 and the third in the UK in 2007, the demand continues.
+Three editions of Beloved African later - the first published in South Africa in 2000, the second in Australia in 2003 and the third in the UK in 2007, the demand continues.
 My great sadness has always been that neither the hard cover nor the paper back versions were released in Zimbabwe.
-Now, with an e-book to be published shortly and an audio book to follow, I hope this great story encourages and brings enjoyment and understanding to so many more of my countrymen and women.
+The e-book is now available through Amazon, with an audio book to follow early in the new year.
+I hope this great story encourages and brings enjoyment and understanding to so many more of my countrymen and women.